nantrinh/postit_app_walkthrough/lesson_3/README.md

   user.authenticate('password') # the user object
   ```
 - Add routes.
-  - We do not add a resource because CRUD actions are not going to be performed on users.
-Instead, we want to manually build the routes.
-We follow Rails convention in the naming of the routes.
+  - We follow Rails convention in the naming of the routes.
-  - Add `get '/login', to: 'sessions#new'` and `post '/login', to: 'sessions#create'` to `config/routes.rb`.
+  - Add the following routes to `config/routes.rb`.
+    ```
+    get '/login', to: 'sessions#new'
+    post '/login', to: 'sessions#create'
+    get '/logout', to: 'sessions#destroy'
+    ```

 - Add a SessionsController.
   ```